 The 7.5-acre Whittaker Corp. site is located in Minneapolis, Minnesota.
-A variety of industrial activities has taken place on site since the 1940s, including activities by the Americal Petroleum Corporation.
-Until 1980, the Whittaker Corporation produced industrial coatings and resins.
-Chemicals were stored in above ground and underground tanks.
+During World War II, motor vehicle supplies such as anti-freeze were manufactured at the site.
+Later operations at the site included manufacture of industrial coatings. .
+A large volume of chemicals were stored in above-ground and underground tanks.
 Operations and waste disposal practices contaminated soil and groundwater with hazardous chemicals.
 Following cleanup, EPA took the site off the Superfund program’s National Priorities List (NPL) in 1999.

 What Has Been Done to Clean Up the Site?

 The site was cleaned up through State of Minnesota actions.
 Under the oversight of the Minnesota Pollution Control Agency, the Whittaker Corporation, a potentially responsible party, removed waste drums and tanks, and treated and disposed of contaminated soil, ending in 1997.
 They also pumped and treated groundwater from 1985 to 1994.
 EPA and the Minnesota Pollution Control Agency (MPCA) have conducted two five-year review of the site’s remedy during the 1990’s.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
 The review concluded that response actions at the site were in accordance with the remedy selected and that the remedy continues to be protective of human health and the environment in the short term.
 Continued protectiveness of the remedy required additional groundwater monitoring.
 In 1998 report showed that groundwater at the site no longer presented a risk.
 EPA deleted the site from the NPL in 1999.